 The Peace Run relay teams in each participating country are made up of volunteer runners, who have dedicated their time and energy to bring the Run to communities around the globe.

-Since the inception of the Peace Run in 1987, hundreds of thousands of people around the globe, including athletes, schoolchildren and enthusiastic individuals, have held the Peace Torch and expressed their committment to Peace.
+Since the inception of the Peace Run in 1987, hundreds of thousands of people around the globe, including athletes, schoolchildren and enthusiastic individuals, have held the Peace Torch and expressed their commitment to Peace.

 In the United Kingdom highlights include:

-the lighting of the beacon in Hyde Park in 1995 by Her Majesty the Queen, using the Peace Torch to light the first of many beacons to commemorate 50 years of Peace on the anniversary of VE Day in Hyde Park, London in 1995.
+- The lighting of the beacon in Hyde Park in 1995 by Her Majesty the Queen, using the Peace Torch to light the first of many beacons to commemorate 50 years of Peace on the anniversary of VE Day in Hyde Park, London in 1995.

 - The final ceremony of the Peace Run held at the British Museum in October 2006.

-- a lighting of beacons at A Moments Peace, a ceremony held at UCL during the Olympics in 2012.
-The event was hosted by Olympic athlete Carl Lewis and Baroness Shreela Flather during the London Olympics 2012, and featured special guests from all around the world.
+- A lighting of beacons at A Moments Peace, a ceremony held at UCL during the Olympics in 2012.
+The event was hosted by Olympic athlete Carl Lewis and Baroness Shreela Flather during the London Olympics 2012 and featured special guests from all around the world.